AkankshaK-AI/EVA7-S5-Assignment/README.md

 **Step 3:**

 Target:
+1) Fix underfitting by:
-1) Increase parameters slightly(around 10k) to improve model performance
+(a) Increasing parameters slightly(around 10k) to improve model performance (b) Work on the regularization techniques to fix underfitting

 2) Perform Max Pooling at RF=5

 Results:
 Parameters: 10,790
-Best Training Accuracy: 98.94
-Best Test Accuracy: 99.30
+Best Training Accuracy: 99.55(accuracy improved than last time) Best Test Accuracy: 99.34 (accuracy improved)

 Analysis:
-Parameters are increased.
-Model is still under-fitting.
+Parameters have increased(6k to 10k).
+Model is performing better- Accuracy has improved and under-fitting has been fixed.
+Correcting the Max Pooling location also helped with the model performance.
-Seeing image samples, we can see that we can add slight rotation.
+To further improve accuracy, looking at the image samples, we can add slight rotation.